TimSusa/traktor-meta-to-butt/README.md

 # Configure Traktor DJ Software for Broadcasting
 Start Traktor.
-Put exact Info for Port and mount point there, as the password is hackme.
-Please change it accordingly to your xml config for icecast (Securtiy Please)
+Put exact Info for Port and mount point into the server settings.
+The Metadafields there are free to input and the proxy settings we do not care.
+As the password is hackme.
+Please change it accordingly to your xml-config for icecast (Securtiy Please)

 Take the smallest bitrate, as we are just only interested in the metadata, quality does not matter.